-Do you know what it costs your business to acquire a new customer?
+Do you know what your business customer acquisition costs are?
 If you don’t, you should.
 Cost per acquisition, or CPA, can be determined as follows.
 We would suggest you calculate this on a yearly basis for each specific advertising or marketing campaign.

 First, add up the costs of all the advertising or marketing campaign.
 These include design, copywriting, printing, insertion fees, mailing list, and postage.
 To this total, look at the amount of time you and your employees spent on the campaign and calculate a dollar amount for these salaries.
 To this figure, calculate your office expenses, including rent and utilities.
 You can calculate these costs for the entire year and then calculate what percentage of the year was spent on the particular campaign.